aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

  - Open a new terminal window and execute `dotnet build` to ensure everything is setup correctly.
  ![projectfile](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/vscode-dotnet-build.PNG)</br><br/>

-   The steps above ensures you have the correct dependencies installed and your data is ready to be worked on.
+Alright, setup complete!
+Great work so far.</br>
-   Before we jump in to the code, let me introduce two concepts of ML.NET that we will be depending on a fair amount, **pipelines** and a **MLContext**.
+Before we jump in to the code, let me introduce two concepts of ML.NET that will be mentioned a fair bit; pipelines and the MLContext.

-   Everything in ML.NET originates from an **MLContext**.
-The MLContext contains all the data loaders, transformers, algorithms, evaluation tools and so forth that you may need.
+**The MLContext** contains the data loaders, transformers, algorithms and event the evaluation tools that one may need. </br>
-   **Pipelines** is a concept in ML.NET, which just means that we will be creating an initial instance to which we will append operations, such as data transformations, training algorithm and so forth.
-We generally speak about data processing pipelines and training pipelines.
+**Pipelines** is a paradigm in ML.NET, in which we create an object to which we chain multiple operations, such as data transformations and training algorithms.

    To get started, let's create an MLContext.